The undisputed leader in social media management

 Before you start using social media for customer service, take a step back.

-Manual checks are good, but you can do better with AI-powered insights tools.
-These tools gather the required data for you.
+Manual checks are good, but you can do better with Sprinkl AI-powered insights tool.
+These kind of tools gather the required data for you.
 They also turn this data into actionable insights so you can understand and engage your customers better.

 Deep Dive: 9 ways to boost your brand's share of voice on social media